LighTend3r/OwnOS/README.md

 make run
 ```

-For this moment, juste run make an error, but if you press "c" on Bochs, you can see "Hello, World!"
+For this moment, just run make an error, but if you press "c" on Bochs, you can see "Hello, World!"